10 Things to Do in Lassen Volcanic National Park (+ Tips!)

 Best Time to Visit Lassen National Park

-Travelers to Lassen Volcanic National Park need to know what the park is not easily accessible all year round and, unfortunately, the optimal travel season to visit it is short.
+Travelers visiting Lassen Volcanic National Park need to know that the park is not easily accessible all year round and, unfortunately, the optimal travel season to visit it is short.

-Only a few part parts of the park are accessible in winter but do remember that this California national park receives a fair amount of snow – so prepare beforehand!
+Only a few parts of the park are accessible in winter.
+This California national park receives a pretty fair amount of snow during the winter, so I would opt for a summer visit if you are flexible.

 Best Things to Do in Lassen Volcanic National Park

-Bumpass Hell is home to the largest concentration of hydrothermal features inside of the gorgeous Lassen Volcanic National Park.
+Bumpass Hell is home to the largest concentration of hydrothermal features within Lassen Volcanic National Park.
 It is a must-visit on your Lassen National Park itinerary!

 This area is where geology comes alive, to put things mildly!
 You will see steam vents, fumaroles, and over 16 acres of mud pots and boiling springs.